 The Arctic Yearbook is an international and peer-reviewed volume which focuses on issues of regional governance, development, circumpolar relations, geopolitics and security, all broadly defined.
 It is an open access, online publication.
-The Arctic Yearbook is an initiative of the Northern Research Forum (NRF) and the University of the Arctic’s joint Thematic Network on Geopolitics and Security.
+The Arctic Yearbook is an initiative of the Thematic Network on Geopolitics and Security.

 This year’s theme is “Climate Change and the Arctic: Global Origins, Regional Responsibilities?”
 The Arctic is becoming increasingly integrated into world affairs while the region is simultaneously experiencing the growing impacts of climate change and pollution.
 The IPCC reports that the polar regions are experiencing climate change at twice the rate as the rest of the globe.
 Actors seeking to develop their region, however, do not necessarily align with a current geopolitical narrative that presents the region as a pristine and fragile environment in need of heightened protection and preservation.
 Following from this, there is a paradox in Arctic development, with environmental protection & climate change mitigation sought alongside an increase in economic activities.

 This theme seeks to explore, analyze, critique, and further inform narratives about the Arctic, roles and responsibilities for adaptation and mitigation, and the potential for sustainable development in the midst of global climate change and pollution.
 What are the main risks and challenges of climate change in the Arctic?
 How are actors responding to climate change in the Arctic and who are the primary players?
 Whose responsibility is it to respond to this global issue?
 How do we overcome the above-mentioned paradox?
 What policies can or have already been put in place to support regional and local development in a time of global change?
 What policy developments can, should, or have been made?